Rania al-Abbasi

-Rania Al-Abbasi (born 20 January 1970) is a dentist and Syrian national chess champion.
+Rania Al-Abbasi (رانية العباسي; born 20 January 1970 - disappeared March 2011) was a dentist and Syrian national chess champion.
 She was forcibly disappeared by Ba'athist Syria Military Intelligence along with her husband Abdul Rahman Yasin and their six children in 2013.
-There has been no communication or information regarding them since their disappearance.
+Since then there has been no communication or information regarding Rania or Abdul-Rahman since their disappearance.

+In 2026, Syria's National Commission for Missing Person stated that Rania and Abdul's children, aged three to fifteen, are believed to dead.
+The fate of Rania and her husband remains unknown.

 Early life

 Rania was born in Damascus on 20 January 1970 to a Sunni family.
 As an avid chess player, she participated in and won numerous national and international tournaments and olympiads.
 Her brilliance in chess brought her media coverage.
 Her father was a prisoner in the notorious Tadmor Prison after an alleged accusation of criticizing the government, according to her family.
-After participating in the Arab Chess Championship in Amman, Baseel al-Assad, the eldest son of former Syrian president Hafez al-Assad, met her in person.
+After participating in the Arab Chess Championship in Amman, Bassel al-Assad, the eldest son of former Syrian president Hafez al-Assad, met her in person.
 She had a piece of paper that had her father's name on it.
 She tried handing him the paper in an attempt to mediate for his release.
-The security forces around Baseel al-Assad blocked her, telling her only to greet him and move away.
+The security forces around Bassel al-Assad blocked her, telling her only to greet him and move away.

 In 1995, the family emigrated to Saudi Arabia.
 Rania worked in a clinic in Riyadh.
 In 2006, Rania returned to Damascus to open her own clinic in Mashroua Dummer.